MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 > [!NOTE]
 >
-> - App Governance is a set of security and policy management capabilities designed for OAuth-enabled apps registered on Azure Active Directory (Azure AD), Google, and Salesforce.
+> - App Governance is a set of security and policy management capabilities designed for OAuth-enabled apps registered on Microsoft Entra ID, Google, and Salesforce.
 For more information, see [App governance add-on to Defender for Cloud Apps in Microsoft 365 Defender](app-governance-manage-app-governance.md).
 >
 > - Defender for Cloud Apps only identifies apps that request "Delegated" permissions.
 For more information, see [Client app permissions](/azure/active-directory/develop/developer-glossary#permissions).
 >